Wribbenhall School is currently awaiting its Ofsted

 has more information and contact details.

-The core values Wribbenhall School seeks to promote in its students are positive self-esteem; confidence in our own judgement, self-reliance, independence, ambition and compassion.
+The core values Wribbenhall School seeks to promote in its children and adults are positive self-esteem; confidence in their own judgement, self-reliance, independence and compassion.

 Opening September 2019